CiscoDevNet/sastre-ansible/cisco/sdwan/docs/cisco.sdwan.show_template_references_module.rst

 Synopsis
 --------
-- The Show template task can be used to show device templates from a target vManage, or a backup directory.
-Criteria can contain regular expression with matching device or feature template names depending on type of option specified.
-A log file is created under a "logs" directory.
-This "logs" directoryis relative to directory where Ansible runs.
+- The Show template task can be used to show device templates from a target vManage or a backup directory.
+- Criteria can contain regular expression with matching or not matching device or feature template names.